Reb0rnEnder/DynamicToasts/README.md

-NOTE: Made in mind with Dynamic
+NOTE: Made in mind for Dynamic
 # DynamicToasts
 ## Usage
 Example: